 - Care Grants

 - Over-the-Counter (OTC) Items

 - Extra Vision Services

 - Sports Physicals

 - a2A My Health Pays

 - \$20 gift card and journal for completing 7-day follow-up visit after a behavioral health inpatient stay

 - For more details or updates, please visit:

-- www.FosterCareTX.com/for-members/about-star-health/value-added-services.html.
+- Superior's Value-added Services webpage.

-My Health Pays® Rewards
+My Health Pays[®] Rewards

-- Members can earn My Health Pays® rewards for completing health activities.
+- Members can earn My Health Pays[®] rewards for completing health activities.

 - Rewards can be used to help pay for:

 - Utilities

 - Transportation

 - Telecommunications

 - Childcare services

 - Education

 - Rent

 - Rewards can also be used at Walmart stores to pay for everyday items (not including alcohol, tobacco or firearms products)

 - Rewards can be earned for receiving a flu vaccine, completing Texas Health Steps checkups and for completing an annual well woman exam.